 Variation 2: Fully Loaded CAC

 ALL costs associated with acquisition (including overhead, office space, and legal costs allocated to the sales team) ÷ New Customers.
-This is what investors and VCs want to see — it reflects the true economic cost of growth.
+This is what investors and VCs want to see — it reflects the true economic cost of growth, as described in Triple Whale's ecommerce benchmarks.

 Variation 3: Paid CAC